 What are the benefits of All on X Dental Implant Hybrid (prosthesis) compared to a removable denture?

 - By stabilizing the prosthesis with dental implants to the maximum degree possible, the dental implant solution effectively restores full oral function, comfort and esthetics, while minimizing bone loss and the devastating soft-tissue changes associated with edentulism.1

 - Dentures reduce mastication function, speech function, and over time contribute to excessive bone erosion, changing both the dimensions of the jaws and negatively impacting all esthetics of the face.

 - Removable Dentures typically are made of PMMA or acrylic material which to which plaque and bacteriostatic elements accumulate making it a less than hygienic option.

-Fixed hybrid dentures, which attach to dental implants via screws, inserted through a titanium, gold or ceramic substructure, have been used to successfully restore fully edentulous patients for decades and are known to be lower cost.
+Fixed hybrid implant supported prosthetics also knowns as “All on X” attach to dental implants via screws, inserted through a titanium or ceramic substructure (frame), have been used to successfully restore fully edentulous patients for decades and are known to be lower cost.
 Fixed hybrid dentures are typically made of acrylic materials, which after years of experience, Dr. May and other top restorative dentists determined are suboptimal as long term restorative solutions.
 The acrylic fixed hybrid dentures’ durability and aesthetics, leave much room for improvement, which is why Dr. Yuriy May offers full arch implant supported zirconia prosthesis restorations.

 There are three issues that can complicate the long-term success of the traditional fixed hybrid denture: